 PhD students are employed by IOSUD or by any of the IOSUD members as research assistants or assistant professors, on a definite period.

-The PhD student may perform teaching activities, in compliance with the education services agreement, in the limit of 4-6 normal classes/week.
+The PhD student may perform remunerated teaching activities, in compliance with the education services agreement, within the limit of the university assistant norm, in accordance with the legislation in force.

 Assessment